CornellCSWiki/CornellCSWiki/.github/pull_request_template.md

 Thanks for contributing!
-Make sure to also edit contributors.md if you're not yet listed there and would like to be featured.
+Feel free to add your name to `contributors.md` if you would like to be featured.

+Don't forget to remove this placeholder text when submitting your pull request!